Aphasia is a communication disorder that can make it more difficult to speak to and understand others, and it can occur after TBI.

 Treatment for aphasia will typically involve training sessions with a speech-language pathologist.

-A speech therapist will walk you through various exercises to help you relearn how to speak.
+A speech therapist will walk you through various exercises to help you relearn how to speak and/or comprehend language.
 The goal of these exercises is to activate your brain’s natural repair mechanism, neuroplasticity.

 Neuroplasticity refers to the brain’s ability to rewire itself and create new neural pathways.
 These pathways allow undamaged portions of the brain to take control of functions that were previously controlled by damaged ones.